geophystech/GroundMotion.jl/README.md

 ## Earthquake location data

-Lets define lat(wgs84),lon(wgs84),depth(km),Ml,Mw:
+Lets define lat,lon,depth,Ml,Mw:
 ```
 eq = Earthquake(143.04,51.92,13,6,5.8)
 # OR
 eq = Earthquake(143.04,51.92,13,6)
 ```

+Latitude and longitude assumes degrees for WGS84 ellipsoid.
+Depth in km.
 Mw usually not ready right after earthquake.
 Mw=0 in case of moment magnitude is not specified.
 All gmpe models uses Mw if it is or Ml otherwise.

 ## AS2008 GMPE Model